Flanagan Innovation in Mathematics Education Grant

 Priority consideration will be given to clear and logical proposals which:

-The primary applicant must be a current member of VCTM (as of October 1, 2017).
+The primary applicant must be a current member of VCTM as of December 1, 2017).